Getting Started with ROS 2 and ZED

 source ~/.bashrc

 Note: The zed-ros2-wrapper repository contains the repository zed-ros2-interfaces as a sub-module. zed-ros2-interfaces contains the definitions of the custom topics and custom services.
-It also contatins the meshes for the 3D visualization of the camera models with RVIZ 2.
-It is very important to use the option --recursive while cloning the repository to retrieve also the latest version of this sub-module repository.
+It also contains the meshes for the 3D visualization of the camera models with RVIZ 2.
+It is very important to use the option --recurse-submodules while cloning the repository to retrieve also the latest version of this sub-module repository.

-Note: The option --symlink-install is very important.
-It allows using symlinks instead of copying files to the ROS 2 folders during the installation, where possible.
+Note: The option --symlink-install is useful while developing your robotics system.
+It allows using symbolic links instead of copying files to the ROS 2 folders during the installation, where possible.
 Each package in ROS 2 must be installed and all the files used by the nodes must be copied into the installation folders.
-Using symlinks allows you to modify them in your workspace, reflecting the modification during the next executions without the needing to issue a new colcon build command.
+Using symbolic links allows you to modify them in your workspace, reflecting the modification during the next executions without the needing to issue a new colcon build command to overwrite the files in the install folders.
 This is true only for all the files that don’t need to be compiled (Python launch scripts, YAML configurations, etc).

 Note: If you are using a different console interface like zsh, you have to change the source command as follows: echo source $(pwd)/install/local_setup.zsh >> ~/.zshrc and source ~/.zshrc.